smithy-lang/smithy-rs/tools/ci-cdk/canary-lambda/README.md

 do the following:

 1. If new permissions are required, grant them to the OIDC role that is used to run the canary Lambda using the CDK in the `tools/ci-cdk/` directory.
+Be sure to deploy these changes to the canary AWS account.
 2. Add a new module to this `canary-lambda/` project to hold the canary code.
 This should be implemented as an async function that returns an empty result.
 3. Wire up the new canary in the `get_canaries_to_run` function in the `canary` module.